krasimir/gifffer/README.md

 }
 ```

-For accessibility, instead of setting `alt` attribute on your image, you may use `data-gifffer-alt` (optional).
+For accessibility reasons, instead of setting `alt` attribute on your image, you may use `data-gifffer-alt` (optional).

 ```html
 <img data-gifffer="image.gif" data-gifffer-alt="some alt description"/>